CEN3031Group2c/TrinityCaskets/README.md

 - Payment
 - TO-DO: Add screenshots for the above features

-## Credits
-- MongoDB
-- Express
-- React
-- Node.js
-- Bootstrap
-- Reactstrap
-- Redux
-- Paypal Button API
-- AWS Buckets
-- All dependencies are in the `package.json` in the root folder and `package.json` in the client folder

 ## How to Run Project Locally
 - Create a .env file at the root directory and add these environment variables:
   - DB_URI=BLANK